CherryFramework/cherry-real-estate/readme.txt

 The plugin is absolutely free and has no any hidden fees.
 Use Cherry Real Estate plugin to build your catalog, real estate agency website or real estate personal web page

 == Installation ==
-1. Upload \"Cherry Real Estate\" folder to the \"/wp-content/plugins/\" directory
+1. Upload "Cherry Real Estate" folder to the "/wp-content/plugins/" directory
-2. Activate the plugin through the \"Plugins\" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress
-3. Navigate to the \"Properties\" page available through the left menu
+3. Navigate to the "Properties" page available through the left menu

 == Changelog ==
 = 1.0.1 =